spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 ## Shared setup

-With the shared setup, all the stores share a single database and codebase.
+With the shared setup, stores share a single codebase and databases per region.
+If there are several stores in a region, they share a single database.

 ![shared setup diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/cloud/spryker-cloud-commerce-os/multi-store-setups.md/shared-setup.png)